+Address to the Immortal Memory of Robert Burns

+by

+William Nicoll

-Address to the Immortal Memory of Robert Burns by Dr. James McLaren "Scots Wha Hae" by Christina Harrison "The Star of Rabbie Burns" Assembled Company Led by Christina Harrisson
+"The Star of Rabbie Burns": Assembled Company Led by Alex Beaton

-Toast to the Lassies: Richard Lodge
+Toast to the Lassies: Peter Gowran

-Reply for the Lassies: Annabel Blackiston
+Reply for the Lassies: Anna Swaim

 The Pipes and Drums of the St. Louis Invera'an Pipe Band Wm.
 Henry III - Pipe Major, Charles Cablish - Drum Major